 Placement Policy

-UBC will continue attempts at confirming a rotation for you up until two months prior to the elective start date.
+Unfortunately, UBC cannot guarantee that all applicants will receive a confirmed elective due to capacity limitations.
+UBC will continue attempts at confirming a rotation for you up until 2 months prior to the elective start date.
 After that time, they will close your application to provide you with enough time to arrange an elective elsewhere.
+You will receive regular communications throughout the process to ensure you are aware of the status of your application.

 Victoria Accommodations